technotip/HookExamples/AtomicSwap/Swap/README.md

 # AtomicSwap Hook

-This hook enables atomic swaps between EUR and ETB currencies on the Xahau, using custom issuers, whitelisted accounts, and a fixed conversion rate.
+This hook enables atomic swaps from EUR to ETB, on the Xahau network.

 ## Important

-The account on which the hook is installed must have both EUR and ETB balances.
+The account on which the hook is installed must have both ETB balances.
+If sufficient ETB balance is not there for the swap then the transaction will be rejected.

 ## Hook Parameters